grandchild/avs-preset-depends/README.md

     - "Holden03: Convolution Filter"
 ```

 ### Todo

 - Translate APE ID strings into `.ape` filenames if available.
 - Make precompiled releases downloadable
-- Allow setting a `Winamp/Plugins/avs` base-dir to find and print full paths for available and warnings for missing files
+- Allow setting a `Winamp/Plugins/avs` base-dir to find and print full paths for
+  available and warnings for missing files

+### Learning Rust

+While this project does serve a useful purpose, it is with _equal_ importance a project
+for learning Rust.
+I try hard to make the code as idiomatic as possible and to apply
+various parts of the language and libraries.
+For example the `IterableEnum` trait
+sub-crate is borderline unnecessary but taught me a bit about how to write macros.
+The
+code should have minimal dependencies and produce the smallest possible binary size.

 ### License